alidcastano/alidcastano-jekyll/_posts/2016-01-04-their-fault-or-yours.md

 The way we react to everyday interactions, admittedly, is a lot like how we react when food stains our shirts or pets poop in our room.
 All upset, the last person we blame is ourselves.
 Your friend lied, he loses your trust.
 Your partner cheated, you end the relationship.
 Someone does not act as you expected, so you get upset and act accordingly.

 But did you ever consider the role you played?
 Maybe you didn't show enough affection.
 Maybe you were too judgmental.
 Maybe you didn't do your part.

 It wouldn't make the other person's actions anymore right, no. But it would allow you to identify where your control lies so you can do your part in making sure it doesn't happen again.

-How often do you say, *Why does this keep happening to me?* Perhaps, if you notice the same problems occurring, that role you played is worth exploring.
+How often do you say, *Why does this keep happening to me?* Perhaps, if you notice the same problems occurring, the role you played is worth exploring.
 You are likely to notice a pattern.
 Generally, that it is futile to expect someone to behave a certain way if you don't first align your actions with that expectation.

 I'm going to try and exercise the same approach as Derek Sivers, from here on, [everything is my fault](https://sivers.org/my-fault):